;d;;Title: Privacy Act – Are You Compliant? | Posted: 15 MAY 2021 | Author: Alex Cruden (TTL) | Category: Security, Risk, Compliance

 Principle 2 – Source of personal information

 Personal information should be collected directly from the person it is about.
 The best source of information about a person is usually the person themselves.
-Collecting information from the individual concerned means they know what is going on and have some control over their information and how it is to be used.
+Collecting information from the individual concerned means they know what is going on.
+They can also have some control over their information and how it is to be used.

 Principle 3 – Collection of information from subject